DFE-Digital/early-years-foundation-recovery/terraform-azure/terraform-azure-network/README.md

-# Azure Database Module
+# Azure Network Module

-This module provisions a new Azure Database for PostgreSQL instance.
+This module provisions the necessary network related resources such as a VNET and Subnets to provision a web application and database in Azure.